Hidden self-duality and exact mobility edges in quasiperiodic network models

-with polynomials $f(E) = E^2 -2t^2 -E\bar{V}$, $g(E) = E-\bar{V}$.
-Here, we have denoted $a_j = c_{2i}$.
-This process is illustrated in Fig. \ref{fig-fig1}(b).
-A key observation is that integrating out the periodic network sites results in an energy-dependent potential $g(E) V_j$ in the effective model.
-When $E = \bar{V}$, the effective model becomes independent of $V_j$, indicating the corresponding state to be a resonant state, where the wave functions occupy only the periodic sites, hence $a_j = 0$ [Fig. \ref{fig-fig2}(a3)].
-Note that here $\sum_j |a_j|^2$ is not necessary to be normalized.
-According to Eq. (\ref{eq-theorem}), the self-dual points locate at $V(E -\bar{V}) = \pm 2t^2$, naturally yielding an energy dependent MEs.
+with polynomials $f(E) = E^2 -2t^2 -E U_1$, and $g(E) = E-U_1$.
+This process is illustrated in Fig.~\ref{fig-fig1}(b).
+A key observation is that integrating out the periodic network sites results in an energy-dependent potential $g(E) V_i$ in the effective model.
+When $E = U_1$, the effective equation becomes independent of $V_i$, indicating the corresponding state to be the resonant state, where the wave functions occupy only the periodic sites, hence $c_i = 0$ [Fig.~\ref{fig-fig2}(a3)].
+Note that here $\sum_i |c_i|^2$ is not necessary to be normalized.
+According to Eq.~(\ref{eq-theorem}), the self-dual points happen at $V(E -U_1) = \pm 2t^2$, naturally yielding energy dependent MEs.